End in sight for HSBC's U.S. subprime loans disaster

 HSBC Chief Executive Stuart Gulliver has repositioned the bank in the United States to focus on commercial and investment banking and is directing capital to those businesses.

-HSBC is one of the world’s best capitalized banks, and analysts estimate it already has between $7 billion and $10 billion of surplus capital in its U.S. operations after selling businesses there.
+HSBC is one of the world’s best capitalised banks, and analysts estimate it already has between $7 billion and $10 billion of surplus capital in its U.S. operations after selling businesses there.

 But it is not expected to be able to take out big amounts any time soon.
 U.S. regulators want foreign banks to hold substantial capital in U.S. units and HSBC has a deferred prosecution agreement with the U.S. Department of Justice that puts it under extra scrutiny until the end of 2017.